Formatting Research Data for Open Sharing

 As with video files, there are relatively few general guidelines for formatting audio files.
 One of the recommendations of several scientific publishers is that the bit rate of the audio should be at least 128 kbps, and the size of each file should not exceed 30 MB.
-We write about the manipulation of audio files on the page with instructions for the detection of data manipulation (link).

 The UK Data Service recommends that you share the audio in .flac (Free Lossless Audio Codec) format.
 Acceptable formats are:

 - .mp3 (MPEG-1 Audio Layer 3) if the original was created in this format,

 Science funders typically treat computer code as the piece of data necessary to validate scientific findings.
 Computer code is therefore a valuable research output that contributes to a more transparent and verifiable research process and should be preserved even after the end of the research project.
 The University of Reading has produced detailed guidelines for publishing computer code, and additional guidance can also be found in the document “Five recommendations for “FAIR software” by the Netherlands eScience Center.